-Ask: T-Mobile had made a significant investment in an agent-facing customer care app, yet months after deployment adoption remained grim.
-Management had recently heard about Adobe’s success in re-doing our own call center’s software.
-We were invited to spend a few days on-site at one of their care centers to see if our special-sauce could be a fit.
+Ask: T-Mobile had made a significant investment in an all-new agent-facing customer care app, yet months after its deployment adoption remained low.
+T-Mobile’s management had recently learned about Adobe’s success with UX driving a major update of our own call center’s software, and wanted to learn more.

 Image on homepage: Employees at T-Mobile’s Albuquerque call center.
 Totally swiped from a paywall’d newspaper I hope won’t C&D my use of it.
 I adored the care center folks I had the pleasure of working with as research participants, but can’t publicly share those images.